MattiSG/nomad.equipment/_app/maps_me.md

 countries: all
 needs_additional_download: 200MB
 price: 0
+description: Offline maps with search and directions, based on OpenStreetMap data.
 ---

-Offline maps with search and directions, based on OpenStreetMap data.

 ## Setup